osvik/docker-wordpress-multisite/README.md

 ./import_wordpress_db.sh yourdomain.org yoursite_wordpress_db.sql
 ```

+This will update yourdomain.org references in the database to `localhost`.
+If your site URL includes the www, then you should add it to the command above.

 ## Database snapshots

 Snapshots allow you to save the database state at any moment.
 And revert to that state latter.